SanchezQb/honk-clone-flutter/README.md

 A Flutter project that replicates the core functionality of the [Honk](https://honk.me/) app on iOS

+## Backend

+You can find the backend project [Here](https://github.com/SanchezQb/honk-clone-nestjs) written in Nest.js for Node

 ## 📹 Gifs

 | iOS User1 | Android User 2 |